txwizard/WizardWrx_NET_API/README.md

 # WizardWrx .NET API ReadMe

+## Release_Notes_7.11.TXT

+Fixes and improvements (mostly the latter) are listed in the cumulative history, `ChangeLog.md` and `Release_Notes_7.11.TXT`.
+Since the release notes were copied from the revision histories of the source files, I put them into a text file instead of a Markdown file.
+Nevertheless, you can read it directly in the GitHub repository without explictly downloading it.

+The most significant improvement is the addition of `EnumFromString` and `RenderEvenWhenNull` to the `WizardWrx.StringExtensions` classs, which defines extension methods on the `System.string` class.

+Another significant improvement is the addition of `IsGregorianLeapYear` defined in the new `WizardWrx.MoreMath` class, defined in `WizardWrx.Core.dll`, which faithfully implements the Gregorian year algorithm.
+This addition came about due to an anticipated need for it in my current paying project, and is a port of code that I wrote in ANSI C, and thoroughly tested about a decade ago.

+## Purpose of These Libraries

 The purpose of these class libraries is to expedite development of applications that target any version of the Microsoft .NET Framework, from version 2.0 up.
 The classes in these libraries define numerous constants, most assigned to the base WizardWrx namespace, and utility classes, organized into subsidiary namespaces.

+## Using These Libraries

 Since there are no name collisions, you may safely set references to all 6 namespaces in the same source module.